cufeolm/codeGP/README.md

 ## Installation

-- needed software : questasim V10.4e or higher , python v 2.7 or higher
+- needed software
+>questasim V10.4e or higher
+>python v 2.7 or higher
 ### Clone

 - Clone this repo to your local machine using `https://github.com/cufeolm/codeGP`